ethanevans8965/TravelPal/docs/budget_planning_feature.md

 ---

+### Scenario 4: No Budget

+This scenario allows users to create a trip without specifying any budget details.
+Budget tracking for this trip will be based solely on logged expenses, without comparison to a plan.

+1.  **User Input:**
+    *   `Trip Name` (String): User-defined name for the trip.
+    *   `Country` (Selection): User selects the destination country.
+    *   `Trip Date Range` (Date Range - Optional): User can select a start and end date for the trip.

+2.  **App Process:**
+    *   Simply create the trip entity with the provided basic information.
+    *   Navigate the user directly to the trip details view or a relevant expense logging screen for this trip.

+3.  **Output (Saving the Trip):**
+    *   Persist the trip details associated with the user's account.
+        *   `Trip Name`
+        *   `Country`
+        *   `Trip Date Range` (Start Date, End Date - if provided)

+---

 ## Implementation Plan

-This section outlines a step-by-step approach for implementing the Budget Planning feature.

-1.  **Foundation - Data Handling:**
-    *   **Goal:** Access and understand the cost data from `assets/data/all_countries.json`.
-    *   **Action:** Implement code to read and parse the JSON file.
-Represent this data in a structured way within the application (e.g., dictionaries or simple data classes for countries and their cost categories).
-    *   **Verification:** Ensure correct retrieval of daily costs for any given country, travel style, and category.

-2.  **Data Models - Representing a Budget:**
-    *   **Goal:** Define how a budget plan will be structured in memory.
-    *   **Action:** Create data structures (e.g., classes, data classes) for:
-        *   `BudgetPlan`: To hold trip name, country, dates/length, total budget (if applicable), list of category allocations, and list of pre-trip expenses.
-        *   `CategoryAllocation`: To hold category name and the allocated monetary amount (noting whether it's daily or total based on the scenario/context).
-        *   `PreTripExpense`: To hold description and cost.
-    *   **Verification:** Ability to instantiate these models and populate them with sample data relevant to each scenario.

-3.  **Core Logic - Scenario 1 (Budget & Length Known):**
-    *   **Goal:** Implement the calculations for the most straightforward scenario.
-    *   **Action:** Develop functions that take user inputs (Country, Style, Length, Budget) and the parsed cost data to:
-        *   Calculate initial suggested *total* costs per category.
-        *   Recalculate suggestions if a category's style is overridden.
-        *   Calculate the total allocated budget based on user's *custom* inputs/overrides.
-        *   Calculate the difference between the user's `Total Budget` and their currently allocated total.
-    *   **Verification:** Test these functions with diverse inputs to ensure calculation accuracy.

-4.  **Basic Interface - Scenario 1:**
-    *   **Goal:** Provide a way for the user to interact with the Scenario 1 logic.
-    *   **Action:** Build a minimal user interface (e.g., command-line, basic web form, simple GUI) to:
-        *   Accept all inputs for Scenario 1.
-        *   Display suggested category allocations (including the daily/total toggle).
-        *   Allow users to edit allocations per category.
-        *   Show the running total of allocations and the remaining/over budget amount, updating dynamically.
-        *   Provide a method for inputting pre-trip expenses.
-    *   **Verification:** Manually input data, change allocations, and confirm that feedback updates correctly.

-5.  **Persistence - Saving & Loading Scenario 1:**
-    *   **Goal:** Store and retrieve created budget plans.
-    *   **Action:** Implement logic to:
-        *   Take a completed `BudgetPlan` object.
-        *   Save it to a persistent store (e.g., a JSON file named after the trip, a database row).
-        *   Load a previously saved plan back into a `BudgetPlan` object.
-    *   **Verification:** Save a plan, (conceptually) close and reopen the application, and load the plan, verifying data integrity.

-6.  **Adapt Logic & UI - Scenario 2 (Budget Known, Length Unknown):**
-    *   **Goal:** Implement dynamic trip length calculation.
-    *   **Action:**
-        *   Modify/add core logic to calculate estimated trip length from `Total Budget` and *daily* allocations.
-        *   Adapt UI: Remove trip length input; add display for dynamically calculated "Estimated Trip Length."
-Ensure editing daily category values updates this estimate.
-        *   Adjust persistence to save/load daily allocations and estimated length.
-    *   **Verification:** Test Scenario 2 flow, ensuring estimated length updates correctly with budget changes.

-7.  **Adapt Logic & UI - Scenario 3 (Length Known, Budget Unknown):**
-    *   **Goal:** Implement dynamic total budget calculation.
-    *   **Action:**
-        *   Modify/add core logic to calculate suggested total budget from `Trip Date Range` (and derived length) and daily allocations.
-        *   Adapt UI: Use date range input; calculate and display trip length; display dynamically calculated "Suggested Total Budget."
-Ensure editing daily/total category values updates this suggested budget.
-        *   Adjust persistence for Scenario 3 inputs/outputs.
-    *   **Verification:** Test Scenario 3 flow, ensuring suggested budget updates correctly.
+This section outlines a step-by-step approach for implementing the Budget Planning feature. **Note that the initial step now involves the user selecting one of the four scenarios (including No Budget) from the `select-method.tsx` screen.**

+1.  **Starting Point: Select Budget Method (`select-method.tsx`)**
+    *   **Goal:** Present the user with the four budget planning scenarios (including No Budget) as options.
+    *   **Action:** Ensure the `select-method.tsx` screen is correctly implemented to display the options and capture the user's choice.
+    *   **Verification:** User can see and select one of the four options.

+2.  **Branching Logic & Data Collection based on Scenario:**
+    *   **Goal:** Navigate the user to the appropriate subsequent screen(s) based on their selected budget method and collect the necessary input for that scenario.
+    *   **Action:** Create new screens or adapt existing ones (e.g., a single screen with conditional fields or separate screens for different input requirements) to gather the specific data needed for Scenario 1, 2, 3, or 4.
+    *   **Verification:** The app correctly navigates based on selection, and all required inputs for the chosen scenario can be collected.

+3.  **Foundation - Data Handling (Refined):**
+    *   **Goal:** Access and understand the cost data from `assets/data/all_countries.json` for scenarios 1, 2, and 3.
+    *   **Action:** Implement code to read and parse the JSON file and make it accessible to the screens that require it for suggestions and calculations.
+    *   **Verification:** Correct retrieval of daily costs for any given country and travel style.

+4.  **Data Models - Representing a Budget (Refined):**
+    *   **Goal:** Define how a budget plan will be structured in memory, accounting for the different data collected in each scenario.
+    *   **Action:** Ensure the data structures (`BudgetPlan`, `CategoryAllocation`, `PreTripExpense`) can accommodate the data from all relevant scenarios (including the absence of budget data for Scenario 4).
+    *   **Verification:** Ability to instantiate these models and populate them with sample data for each scenario.

+5.  **Core Logic - Scenario Calculations:**
+    *   **Goal:** Implement the calculation logic for Scenarios 1, 2, and 3.
+    *   **Action:** Develop functions to handle the suggested costs, overrides, total calculations, and estimated length/budget calculations as detailed in the scenario descriptions.
+    *   **Verification:** Test calculation accuracy for Scenarios 1, 2, and 3.

+6.  **User Interface - Implementing Scenario Flows:**
+    *   **Goal:** Build the UI for the input and feedback steps within each scenario's flow.
+    *   **Action:** Design and implement the screens where users input budget specifics, view suggestions, make customizations, and see live updates.
+    *   **Verification:** Users can complete the input process for each scenario and see correct feedback.

+7.  **Persistence - Saving & Loading:**
+    *   **Goal:** Store and retrieve created trips and budget plans.
+    *   **Action:** Implement logic to save the finalized `Trip` entity, including the associated `BudgetPlan` data (or lack thereof for Scenario 4), and to load previously saved trips/budgets.
+    *   **Verification:** Saving and loading data maintains integrity across all scenarios.

 8.  **Refinements:**
     *   **Goal:** Enhance robustness and usability.
     *   **Action:** Implement input validation, error handling (e.g., for missing country data), improve UI layout, integrate a calendar widget for date selection, etc.
     *   **Verification:** Test with invalid inputs and edge cases to ensure stability.
+    *   **Mobile responsiveness**
+    *   **Offline functionality**

 ## Next Steps